chauvinSimon/tri_stats/README.md

 **Activity trackers** would be needed for these recordings, but athletes **rarely wear them** while racing, making **swim** and **run data recording** difficult.
 - _This is also something I find puzzling: such data should be **invaluable for elite athletes**, shouldn't it?_
   - I first thought it was **forbidden** during the swim. [**World Triathlon rules**](https://www.triathlon.org/about/downloads/category/competition_rules) are **not very clear** to me:
-    - "Athletes may not use **communication devices** of any type, including but not limited to cell phones, **smart watches** ...".
+    - _"Athletes may not use **communication devices** of any type, including but not limited to cell phones, **smart watches** ..."._
-    - "Propulsion devices that create an advantage for the athlete, or a risk to others, are forbidden". _Could a sport-watch increase the propulsion surface or be harmful to others in case of contact?_
+    - _"Propulsion devices that create an advantage for the athlete, or a risk to others, are forbidden."_ _Could a sport-watch increase the propulsion surface or be harmful to others in case of contact?_
-    - On the other hand, the **swim section** states: "**Electronic devices may be used** in the **competition** unless they are distracting the athlete from paying full attention to their surroundings".
+    - On the other hand, the **swim section** states: _"**Electronic devices may be used** in the **competition** unless they are distracting the athlete from paying full attention to their surroundings"_.
 - A recent exception was [Cassandre Beaugrand ( :fr: ) holding a watch in Gagliari ( :it: )](https://youtu.be/vFV-kB8727I?t=189).
 Also at the [Olympics in Paris](https://www.francetvinfo.fr/les-jeux-olympiques/triathlon/triathlon-aux-jo-de-paris-2024-cassandre-beaugrand-de-princesse-a-reine-du-triathlon_6698148.html). _Maybe to pace her 10k?_
 - The **GPS features** of activity trackers could also provide **more precise estimations of the course distances**.
   - Especially for the **run**, and even for the **swim, to compare the trajectories**.